pratik0527/Analyzing-AQI/README.md

 # Data collection
-We are using Raspberry Pi device to collect the dataset.
+We are using a Raspberry Pi device to collect the dataset.
-We will use MQ sensors and DHT21 sensor to find Smoke, Methane, Carbon Monoxide, Temperature, Humidity and Air quality from the air.
+We will use MQ sensors and DHT21 sensors to find Smoke, Methane, Carbon Monoxide, Temperature, Humidity, and Air quality from the air.

 # Hardware: